-• This is highly dangerous and places others at risk of harm.
-This will be dealt with by a member of the Senior Leadership Team: the usual sanction will be a fixed term exclusion.
+- This is highly dangerous and places others at risk of harm.
+This will be dealt with by a member of the Senior Leadership Team: the usual sanction will be a suspension. - Fire setting, arson or setting objects on fire, e.g. aerosols, carries such grave risks this it might be expected to lead permanent exclusion.